Presenting Lily Mars: Soundtrack

 The finale, "Where There's Music", originally included parts of "St. Louis Blues", "In the Shade of the Old Apple Tree", and "It's a Long Way to Tipperary", which were deleted from the final version.

 Reception

-According to MGM records the film earned USD $2,216,000 in the US and Canada and $1,039,000 elsewhere, resulting in a profit of $1,211,000.
+According to MGM records the film earned $2,216,000 in the US and Canada and $1,039,000 elsewhere, resulting in a profit of $1,211,000.

-An April 30, 1943, New York Times review bylined T. S. praises Judy Garland's “blithe talents” but concludes: “For all its sweetness, "Presenting Lily Mars" is uninviting fare; it is glorified monotony.
-Perhaps M-G-M should let Miss Garland grow up and stay that way.”
+A review in The New York Times praised Judy Garland's "blithe talents" but concluded: "For all its sweetness, Presenting Lily Mars is uninviting fare; it is glorified monotony.
+Perhaps M-G-M should let Miss Garland grow up and stay that way."